Breeds

 The Importance of Selecting a Reputable Breeder

 Reputable breeders prioritize health over rare coat colors.
-They provide full medical histories and allow visits to meet parent dogs.
-Avoid those who pressure quick purchases or can't explain genetic testing processes.
+They offer complete medical histories, and also visits to see parent dogs.
+Avoid the people that push you into fast buying or are not able to describe genetic testing procedures.

 Unethical operations often skip crucial health screenings.
 This raises risks for breathing issues and joint disorders.
 Transparent breeders share vaccination records and offer post-adoption support.